Details: Liberty Utilities proposes to build a 27 mile, 16 inch diameter, high

 Context: Fracked gas is a major contributor to climate change worldwide.
-As the industry overtakes coal and oil, they are seeking to build new infrastructure across the United States.
-The Granite Bridge Pipeline, if built, will span from Manchester, NH to Stratham, NH.
-This pipeline is a poor economic investment, threatens our health and wellbeing, and will further propel us towards climate crisis.
-Building the Granite Bridge stands directly in the way of reaching our 100 percent goal.
-We, the people of New Hampshire, are the only ones who can protect our climate from fossil fuels private interests.
+As the fracking industry overtakes coal and oil, they are seeking to build new infrastructure across the United States.
+The Granite Bridge is a poor economic investment, a threat to our health and wellbeing, and will further propel us towards climate crisis.
+Building the Granite Bridge stands directly in the way of reaching our 100 percent renewable energy goal.
+We, the people of New Hampshire, are the only ones who can protect our climate from fossil fuel industry’s private interests.

-Process:The pipeline’s proposal must first be approved by the Public Utilities Commission (PUC) in December 2017 and a decision is expected in early 2019.
+Liberty Utility submitted the project to the Public Utilities Commission (PUC) in December 2017 and a decision is expected in early 2019.
 Then the project will be in review with the Site Evaluation Committee (SEC) for up to a year.
-PUC will investigate if 1) the project actually needed meet demand and 2) If this is the best cost option to meet the demand.
+PUC will investigate if 1) the project is actually needed to meet demand and 2) If this is the best cost option to meet the demand.
 For more on the PUC’s process and timeline click here.
-The SEC will examine 1) If Liberty Utilities has the financial, technical, and managerial capability to construct and operate the facilities and 2) If the project will have an adverse effect on aesthetics, historic sites, air and water quality, the natural environment and public health and safety.
+The SEC will examine 1) If Liberty Utility has the financial, technical, and managerial capability to construct and operate the facilities and 2) If the project will have an adverse effect on aesthetics, historic sites, air and water quality, the natural environment and public health and safety.

-Strategy: Right now, we have to build public opposition to show the PUC and SEC that New Hampshire will not allow this pipeline to be constructed.
+Building Public Opposition: Right now, we have to build public opposition to show the PUC and SEC that New Hampshire citizens will not allow this pipeline to be constructed.
 This means we must call on friends, family, and neighbors to organize and attend educational events.
 These events are a starting point for anyone interested in protecting their community and planet.
 Call your elected representative and ask them whether they support the project, write a letter to the editor, sign up for the 350NH elist or like us on Facebook and Twitter @350NH to stay up to date on the campaign.